vsanjayHub/vsanjayHub/README.md

 #### 🔭 What I'm Working On
 I’m currently working on several personal projects that involve:
-- Building AI applications in varous domains using deep learning, NLP and other advanced techniques
+- Building AI applications in various domains using deep learning, NLP and other techniques like computer vision

 #### 🌱 I’m Currently Learning